HappyRay/testscribe/docs/index.markdown

 ## Do you have real world examples?
 The tool uses itself to test.
 You can see the many examples [here](https://github.com/HappyRay/testscribe/tree/main/tests)

+## Can I modify the generated tests?
+Your changes will be overwritten if you update the same test using the tool.
+You may copy the generated test and use it as you see fit.

+## What to do if the tool doesn't support my use case?
+You can always fall back to the traditional ways of testing.
+The tool won't get in your way.
+It may however provide examples, tests for further customization etc.
+A wrapper function may be used to provide partial help.
+For example help with generating the test file and test function while leaving the bulk of the work to the wrapper function.

+## Does the tool support programming languages other than Python?
+Not currently.
+However, the same technique can be applied to other languages.